bratpeki/modern-milkytracker-guide/docs/intro.md

 It's meant to be a modern collection of knowledge relating to the MilkyTracker music tracker.<br>
 "Modern" implies:

 - **that it is presented in a modern format (Markdown, GitHub standard)** and
 - **that it is clean of stale links and information which was relevant for very old versions**.

+As for the Markdown code, it is written following these rules:

+- Do not break sentences, the reader can use word breaks if they see fit
+- Avoid using HTML code unless neccessary (i.e. for a direct line break, `<br>`)
+- Make moving between docs easy and accessible

 Currently, it is meant to be a collection of the following information: